cloudfoundry/cf-mysql-release/README.md

 Pushing to any branch other than [**develop**](https://github.com/cloudfoundry/cf-mysql-release/tree/develop) will create problems for the CI pipeline, which relies on fast forward merges.
 To recover from this condition follow the instructions [here](https://github.com/cloudfoundry/cf-release/blob/master/docs/fix_commit_to_master.md).

 ## Release Notes & Known Issues

 For release notes and known issues, see [the release wiki](https://github.com/cloudfoundry/cf-mysql-release/wiki/).

-## Getting the code

-There are multiple branches, representing code in different stages of development.
-* master is the latest and greatest (untested) code - the bleeding-edge.
-Use at your own risk.
-* release-candidate has passed both automated and manual acceptance.
-This branch should be suitable for most use cases.
-* Final releases are tagged with the version number e.g. v12.

 ## Deployment